-We will use your personal information to manage your registration and allow you to benefit from the services on our website.
+We will use your personal information to send you the FEMS and allow you to benefit from the services on our website.

-We may employ the services of a third party to help us in certain areas, such as website hosting.
+We may employ the services of a third party to help us to deliver our services, such as website hosting.
 In some cases the third party may receive your information.
 However, at all times, we will control and be responsible for the use of your information.

 We may use aggregated information for the purposes of tracking usage of the website and in order to help up improve our website and for research and analysis purposes.
 We may pass this information to third parties.
 The aggregate information and statistics will not, however, include details that can be used to identify you.

 Except as set out in this statement, we do not share, sell or transfer your information to anyone else.

 We would like to keep you up to date by email, with details of our services, or those of carefully selected third parties, using the information that you have supplied, but only with your permission.

 You have a right at any time to stop us from contacting you for marketing.
 Please send an email to (Subject: Remove) if you don’t want to receive emails from FEMS or its partners.